 a) Council for Radio and TV Broadcasting: advertising distributed via radio and TV broadcasting and sponsoring in the area of radio and TV broadcasting;

-b) State Institute for Drug Control: advertising for human medicinal products and sponsoring in this area, with the exception of advertising disseminated via radio and TV broadcasting;
+b) State Institute for Drug Control: advertising for medicinal products for human use and sponsoring in this area, with the exception of advertising disseminated via radio and TV broadcasting;

 c) Ministry of Health: advertising for health care and sponsoring in this area, with the exception of powers stipulated under letter a);